-The maximum number of fishing days for either purse-seine or longline fishing is determined based on the best available scientific, economic, management and other relevant advice and information, including the current status of fish stocks.
+The maximum number of fishing days for purse-seine and longline fishing is determined based on the best available scientific, economic and management information.
+It includes the current status of fish stocks.

-The annual meeting of the Parties reviews the implementation of measures designed to maintain and conserve fish stocks – including the effectiveness of measures designed to reduce fish mortality, especially for young bigeye and yellowfin tuna.
+At the annual meeting, the parties review the implementation of measures designed to maintain and conserve fish stocks – including the effectiveness of measures designed to reduce fish mortality, especially for young bigeye and yellowfin tuna.

 The PNA has two main practices for conserving its fish stocks:

 - limiting the catch of all fishing vessels through the vessel day scheme, explained in more detail under ‘Catch & Harvest’